tsteinholz/HackUMBC2017/README.md

 walking towards the lot, and follow them back to their spot, and take it as soon as they leave.

+# Solution
+To fix this problem, I am proposing a system that will track how many spots are avalible in which parking lots.
+So that when drive into UMBC expecting to find a parking spot in a reasonable time, in the best posible location, they know exactly where to go.

+## How are we going to track what spots are available?
+Using pneumatic vehicle counters on every parking lot entrance / exit.
+These vehicle counters will be able to collect...

+* Direction of Travel (in or out of the parking lot)
+* Speed
+* The distance between vehicles
+* The length of each vehicle

+per vehicle.
+When this data is collected over a substantial period of time it can be used to make infrastructure improvments, view seasonal trends, improve traffic flows, and much more.

+While all this data can be collected optionally, the only thing we really care about for this application is the direction of travel for each car.

+## How will this data be transfered from the parking lot into the cloud?
+Using Symphony Link from Link Labs.
+Symphony Link is a wireless solution for enterprise and industrial customers who need to securely connect their IoT devices to the cloud.
+Symphony Link is optimized for low power and wide range which makes it a great candidate for this project.

+### RXR / RLP Communication Modules
+Each parking sensor device will need a Link Labs RXR or RLP Communication Module which can connect to the Link Labs Gateway.

+### Gateway
+This powerful device manages security, uplink and downlink, and many advanced low power, wide-area (LPWA) features only available with Symphony Link.
+For data backhaul, the gateway features ethernet, WiFi, 3G cellular, or 4G LTE.
+The Link Labs Gateway should be installed on one of the two cellular towers that are registered to the University of Maryland: Baltimore County.
+This would give the Gateway a great enough range to cover the entire campus.
+Although more gateways might need to be installed if capacity is too great (more than a hundred modules connected to one gateway).

+## How will students view this data from the cloud?
+Once we get the data to the cloud, it can go anywhere we want it to go.
+While most people would make this a "Parking App", I think that is problematic.
+We should encourage students to drive while looking at their phone.
+This is not a "hands-free" app and will need to be looked at in the car.
+An app is not the answer to this question.

+We should install Symphony connected signs that show up-to-date numbers for the cars that are in each lot.
+These signs need to be in strategic locations (such as the UMBC enterances and infront of the Lots, etc.) that can be discussed and modified in a later date with more specifics.
+These signs will display a table of the selected lots and how many avalible spaces it has.

+The display signs will use the same RXR/RLP Communication Modules to connect to the Symphony Network.

 ## Real Aricteture